 as first-line treatment to patients with seizure activity.

-should be administered IV (preceded by thiamine
+should be administered IV.

 Single Dose Activated Charcoal